Understanding HTTP Authentication Basic and Digest

 Finally, the Authorization Value is obtained by putting the text “Basic” followed by <space> before the encoded value.
 (We can capture the request using burpsuite to see the result)

 The Authorization Value for this example is “Basic aGFja2luZ2FydGljbGVzOmlnbml0ZQ==“.
-This is the value which is sent to the server.
+The server receives this value.

 Finally, the server is decrypting the authorization value and returning the entered credentials